divark/narrative-director-rs/README.md

 6. Run `cargo run` to see the current state of the application.

 ## License
-Narrative Director is distributed under the GPLv3 License, which can be viewed [here.](COPYING)
+Narrative Director's code is distributed under the GPLv3 License, which can be viewed [here.](COPYING)

+The icon is made by [ColorfulSkyWisps](https://linktr.ee/ColorfulSkyWisps), all rights reserved.